adamwight/wiki_elixir/README.md

 ### Error handling

-Methods are all assertive, and will throw a `RuntimeError` whenever a network or API error is detected.
+Methods are all assertive, and will throw a `RuntimeError` with details about the API error, or a `Tesla.Error` if a network failure is detected.

 ### Defaults